Select Dynamic field

 Get a bird book for birdwatching

-However, getting a bird book is highly recommended if you want to identify more birds.
+However, getting a bird book is highly recommended to identify more birds.
 You can read about various birds in your spare time, making your hobby more appealing.
 National Geographic’s Field Guide to the Birds of North America is a great bird book, offering information on more than 1,000 species.

 Get a good pair of binoculars for birdwatching